Items Accepted at the Recycling Center

 - HOUSEHOLD BATTERIES – Household batteries only!
 Collection points at the Delta Administration Building East Entrance – 7710 W. Saginaw Highway and Recycling Center – 5717 Millett Highway.
 The battery collection has been modified.
 Please note that batteries have to be sorted.
 Separating watch and hearing batteries from rechargeable from standard household batteries is required.
 Thank you for your assistance.

-- INK CARTRIDGES – printer, fax and copier cartridges.
+- INK CARTRIDGES – printer, fax and copier cartridges (no toner cartridges will be accepted).
 Deposit container located on south side of building at Recycling Center.

 - MERCURY THERMOMETERS – The Clerk’s Office provides household mercury thermometer exchange.
 One new digital thermometer per household.
 Outdoor, cooking or wall thermometers are not accepted.
 Contact Eaton County Department of Resource Recovery at 543-3686 for disposal at Household Hazardous Waste program.